 Let's Drive NJ brings together over eighty community, faith, labor, social service, and advocacy organizations to push to expand access to driver's licenses in the Garden State.
 Too often, otherwise qualified drivers face barriers to obtaining a license -- vulnerable populations like undocumented immigrants, survivors of violence, transgender individuals and senior citizens are particularly impacted.
-In December 2019, New Jersey became the 15th state to expand access to driver's licenses to qualified drivers, regardless of immigration status.
-New Jersey joins fourteen other states and D.C that have implemented similar measures.
-It is expected New Jersey will see an increase in public safety, increase in revenues to state and local economies, and increase the well-being of all families – particularly the hundreds of thousands who will gain access to a driver's license.
-More information on this common-sense proposal here.
-Read the legislation here.
+In 2019, New Jersey became the 15th state to expand access to driver's licenses to qualified drivers, regardless of immigration status.
+On May 1st, 2021, the New Jersey Motor Vehicles Commission (MVC) will begin accepting applications for standard driver's licenses and ID cards from newly eligible New Jersey residents.